 - Improving Care Transitions.
 Help patients heal without complication.
 Decrease preventable complications during a transition from one care setting to another so that hospital readmissions would be reduced by 20 percent compared to 2010

 Key Elements of the Partnership

 The Hospital Engagement Networks.
 Hospitals across the country are critical partners in this work.
-Through the Partnership for Patients, 17 State, regional, national and hospital system organizations serve as Hospital Engagement Networks.
-These organizations help identify solutions already working to reduce hospital-acquired conditions, and work to spread them to other hospitals and health care providers.
+Through the Partnership for Patients, 17 State, regional, national and hospital system organizations served as Hospital Engagement Networks.
+These organizations helped identify solutions already working to reduce hospital-acquired conditions, and worked to spread them to other hospitals and health care providers.
 Learn more about the 17 Hospital Engagement Networks.

 On February 11, 2015 the Centers for Medicare & Medicaid Services (CMS) posted a request for proposals for Hospital Engagement Network contracts to continue the success achieved in improving patient safety.

 On September 25, 2015 the Centers for Medicare & Medicaid Services (CMS) awarded contracts to 17 Hospital Engagement Networks as Round 2 of the Partnership for Patients begins.